MarcinParda/graphcms_blog/README.md

 - Filtering posts by categories
 - Mobile responsiveness

-## Future Plans
+## Fuctionalities to implement

-- Add popups for confirm sending post
+- [ ] Popups for confirm sending post
-- Add paginator when there are more than 10 post on one page
+- [ ] Paginator when there are more than 10 post on one page
-- Add search bar to look for certain post
+- [ ] Search bar to look for certain post
-- Add dark mode
+- [ ] Dark mode